masagrator/FPSLocker-Warehouse/FORMAT.md

 - `main_offset` - where value should be written relative to `main` executable start in RAM.
 - `value_type` - check "Supported types".
 - `value` - what value we will write into provided address.
 Remember that if `value_type` is set to any integer, don't use decimals.
 You may write a list of values into it that will be applied one after another.
-> type: asm_a64 (64-bit games only)
+> type: `asm_a64` and `asm_a32`

 This is used to write assembly instructions instead of integers for better maintenance.
-FPSLocker automatically calculates offsets based of main_offset value.
+FPSLocker automatically calculates offsets based of main_offset value. a64 is for 64-bit games, a32 is for 32-bit games.
 - `main_offset` - where value should be written relative to `main` executable start in RAM.
 - `instructions` - it's always a list, it stores instructions in list format.
 Read about instructions [HERE](#asm-instructions).